How to get the most out of your veggie box

 Joani Wilson is a seasoned vegetable cook.
 When she gets her box, the first thing she does is a kind of triage.

-“The first thing I think, as any good seasoned thrifter will, is what's going to need to be eaten first so it doesn't go off,” Wilson says.
+“The first thing I think, as any good seasoned thrifter will, is what's going to need to be eaten first so it doesn't go off."

 “The beetroot leaf makes a beautiful salad or pop it into a stir fry.”